Germany and NATO urge Russia to de-escalate on Ukraine border | DW | 18.01.2022

 NATO Secretary General Jens Stoltenberg and Chancellor Olaf Scholz spoke after the pair met in Berlin to discuss the perceived threat of a conflict.

-Scholz said Germany and NATO expected Russia to de-escalate the situation on the border with Ukraine by, for example, reducing the number of troops there.
+Scholz said Germany and NATO expected Russia to ease the situation on the border with Ukraine by, for example, reducing the number of troops there.

 He said both were agreed that Russia would face severe political and economic consequences if there was an invasion.